Manchester United outcast told he will not be allowed to leave by Ten Hag

 Erik ten Hag and Manchester United goalkeepers find themselves in a tricky spot, with the club’s hierarchy yet to resolve the goalkeeping conundrum.

-In less than 48 hours, David de Gea will become a free agent, but there are no concrete suggestions from both United or the player’s entourage that he’s leaving Old Trafford this summer.
+In less than 48 hours, David de Gea will become a free agent, but there are no concrete suggestions from either United or the player’s entourage that he’s leaving Old Trafford this summer.
 Some decision-makers at United still want to keep the Spaniard and he’s also open to continuing in Manchester.
-Though terms over an extension are yet to be agreed by both parties.
+However, terms over an extension are yet to be agreed by both parties.

 It is now being claimed by the Telegraph that United have decided to withdraw their contract proposal to the 32-year-old.
 Further, Ten Hag has also taken another bold decision concerning the goalkeeping department.